Kadhi: India

-In Southern states, it is seasoned with sauteed asafoetida, mustard seeds, cumin, and fenugreek.
-The soup is thickened in a different way by the addition of pureed split chickpeas soaked overnight with whole coriander seeds and dry red chili pepper.
-Squash, okra, tomato, Chinese spinach, carrots, and sweet peas are some of the vegetables that are added to the seasoning before bringing the soup to a boil.
-Pakoras (gram flour fritters) are added for special occasions like ceremonies.
+In Southern states, fresh coconut ground with green chilies, ginger and cumin is added to slightly sour buttermilk/yogurt and is seasoned with asafoetida, mustard seeds, cumin, and fenugreek.
+Sometimes, split chickpeas soaked with coriander seeds and dry red chili pepper is puréed and added to the buttermilk/yogurt.
+Squash, ash gourd, okra, eggplant, cucumber, bell peppers are some of the vegetables that are added to the seasoning before bringing the soup to a boil.
 It is called majjige huli in Kannada, majjiga pulusu in Telugu, and mor kuzhambu in Tamil; all of these names have similar meanings.
-In Kerala, it is called kaalan.
+In Kerala, there are variations of this called kaalan, pulisseri, moru kari, etc.

 The Sindhi diaspora in India usually make kadhi by roasting the chickpea flour and adding vegetables to the chickpea gravy.
 It is called kadhi because of the use of curry leaves, which are called kadhi patta in Sindhi.
 Instead of yogurt, tamarind pulp is used to give it a sour taste.
 An alternate method is to make a liquid mixture of chickpea flour instead of roasting chickpeas.